crazygao/study/english/251-350/coalesce.md

 coalesce
 ### Meaning
-+ _adj_: to come together to form one larger group, substance, etc
++ _vi_: to come together to form one larger group, substance, etc
 	+ __eg__: The puddles had coalesced into a small stream

 ### Origin